leeyunsik1999/CS446-tokenization/src/textfiles/report.md

 Basically, read --> read line --> lowercase --> apostrophe --> split --> (on individual words: abbreviate --> stop --> stem --> add to data).

+Unit tests can be found in tests.py and run via $ python tests.py

 # 2. (10%) Description of system, design tradeoffs, etc.
 The general system is run from two individual scripts: part-x-runner.py.
 This was to try and keep most of the code the same for both parts, and be able to handle part-specific data processing separate from the processor script.
 This can be seen in the fact that part-a-runner.py only writes to file, while part-b-runner.py writes to file, and also utilizes returns from Processor to create a graph.